abenaTenkorang/Awesome-Books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank all my fellow micronauts.
+ We ould like to thank all our fellow micronauts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>